 Nope, not prying into your love life – just your fly life.

-Google Flights has added a really useful “dates” tool which allows you to see a matrix of the lowest prices within a few days of what you searched for.
-In one click you’ll see the prices for every nearby date, which can help determine if that dinner with an old friend is really worth it, or if it’s better to save $300 on your flight.
+Google Flights also has a really useful “dates” tool, which allows you to see a matrix of the lowest prices within a few days of what you searched for.
+In one click you’ll see the prices for every nearby date, which can help determine if that dinner with an old friend is really worth it, or if it’s better to save $300 on your flight by leaving earlier.

-Oh, and don’t be afraid to use Google’s two newest features, which help you filter out deals by budget and also shows you a thermometer of how good the deals are!
+Oh, and don’t be afraid to use Google’s two newest features, which help you get a feel for whether something is a steal, a deal, or no big deal.